Pharmacokinetics Calculator

 What Is Pharmacokinetics?

 Pharmacokinetics (PK) is the branch of pharmacology that studies what the body does to a drug after it is administered.
 It covers four fundamental processes — absorption, distribution, metabolism, and excretion — collectively known as ADME.
-These processes determine how quickly a drug reaches its target site, how long it remains active, and how it is eventually eliminated from the body.
+These processes determine how quickly a drug reaches its target site, how long it remains active in the body, and how it is eventually eliminated.

 First Order vs Zero Order Kinetics

 First order kinetics is the most common model.
-A constant fraction of the drug is eliminated per unit time, and the elimination rate is directly proportional to plasma concentration.
-As concentration falls, so does the rate of removal — producing an exponential decline in drug levels over time.
+A constant fraction of the drug is eliminated per unit time, and the elimination rate is proportional to plasma concentration.
+As concentration falls, so does the rate of removal — producing an exponential decline in drug levels.

 Zero order kinetics occurs when elimination pathways become saturated.
 A constant amount of drug is removed per unit time regardless of concentration, leading to a linear decline.
-This model carries a higher risk of toxic accumulation.
+This model carries a higher risk of toxic accumulation because small dose increases can produce disproportionately large rises in plasma levels.
 Classic examples include ethanol, phenytoin at high doses, and aspirin in overdose.

 Pharmacokinetic Formulas — Complete Reference with Examples